- Latin America

 The riding style is more Western than English.
 You will rise to the trot but for even fast canters you should maintain a sitting, upright, position in the saddle.
 The horses are sensitive in the mouth and on the nose (if you are riding bitless) and you should be careful to maintain a loose rein and not pull backwards.

-If you aren't sure that you are fit or experienced enough or prefer fewer hours in the saddle, then you should choose the Medieval Bulgaria Trail which is less strenuous and with shorter canters or The Kingdom of Thracians.
+If you aren't sure that you are fit or experienced enough or prefer fewer hours in the saddle, then you should choose the Wild Land of Bulgaria, the Balkan National Park Trail or The Kingdom of Thracians.

 The horses are Shagya Arabs, pure Arabians and cross breeds of Shagya, Akhal Teke and East Bulgarian horses.
 All are well trained for trail riding and range in height from 15hh to 16hh.